Jock Sanders

-Jock Sanders (born June 14, 1988) is a former American professional gridiron football slotback and running back.
-He has played for the Ottawa Redblacks of the Canadian Football League.
+Jock Sanders (born June 14, 1988) is an American former professional football player who was a slotback and running back in the Canadian Football League (CFL).
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2011 before joining the BC Lions practice squad.
 He played for the Saskatchewan Roughriders for the 2012 and 2013 seasons.
 He signed a contract extension with the Calgary Stampeders on February 4, 2015, and was released on June 14, 2015.
 He played college football at West Virginia.

 Early life

 In high school at St. Petersburg Catholic High, Sanders was a three-time all-state receiver and running back.
 He was named the team MVP two times in his career while rushing for 1,600 yards and 19 touchdowns as a junior and 1,200 yards and 24 touchdowns as a senior.
 He was also a basketball letterman.

 Sanders was given three and two stars by different recruiting sites while being recruited by West Virginia University (WVU), University of Florida, Ohio State University, University of Central Florida, Bowling Green University, and University of South Florida as an athlete.
 Sanders eventually committed to West Virginia University after a December 2, 2006 visit.